JPAG - serving its members since 1970

 Length of presentations ideal; catering excellent – thanks [October 2013]

-Delegates who attended any of the symposia this year can access the speakers presentations.
+Delegates who have attended any of the JPAG symposia since February 2011 year can access the speakers presentations.

 Missed the meeting?